-- 40.1 Each facility shall meet the provisions of reference 16. - 40.2 Each facility shall establish a monitoring program for the internal enforcement of all applicable fire and safety laws and regulations.
+- 40.1 Each nursing facility shall meet the provisions of RIGL Chapter 23-28.1 (Fire Safety Code General Provisions) [Reference 16]. - 40.2 Each nursing facility shall establish a monitoring program for the internal enforcement of all applicable fire and safety laws and regulations.
 Such a program shall include written procedures for the implementation of said rules and regulations and logs shall be maintained.